KorfLab/datacore2024/project_splicing/README.md

 APC Build
 ---------

-+ Short genes < 1200 bp for the chromosomal region (<1000 bp transcript)
++ Isolated protein-coding genes that do no overlap other genes
++ Genes must have an intron
 + Have a single annotated isoform (no argument about which one is canonical)
-+ Contain at least 1 intron in transcript
++ Genes must have at least 100,000 RNAseq introns matching the annotation
++ No non-canonical gene features
-+ Have only 1 annotated isoform
+	+ GT..AG introns only
+	+ Exons >= 25 bp
+	+ Introns >= 35 bp
++ The primary transcript must be less than 1000 bp
-+ Have no more than 3 introns
++ The transcript must have at most 3 introns
-+ Moderately expressed region: RNASeq_splice > 100,000
-+ No short introns (<35)
-+ No short exons (<25)
-+ No non-coding RNA genes
-+ Not too many possible isoforms (1e6)

-These criteria above are the defaults in `apc_build`
++ The gene must have less than 1 million putative isoforms

 Stuff you need

++ grimoire in your PYTHONPATH
-+ grimoire for `haman`
++ grimoire's `haman` in your PATH
-+ genomikon for `isocounter`
-+ executables and libraries in proper paths...
++ genomikon's `isocounter` in your PATH

-Requires doing a C.elegans gene build with --issuesok
+Requires doing a C.elegans gene build with `--issuesok`.
+In the lines below, `$DATA` is wherever you keep your data.

 	mkdir build
 	cd build